dhmoon91/jquery-angular-upload/README.md

 <br/>
 -Enforced video file format on adding file<br/>
 <br/>
--Drag&Drop is still supported on this version with format forcing: <strong>File format enforcing was not available on Drag&Drop feature.</strong> So I am checking manually<br/>
+-Drag&Drop is still supported on this version with format forcing that I implemented manually; <strong>File format enforcing was not supported on Drag&Drop feature from Blueimp-plugin.</strong><br/>
 <br/>
 -App's scope variables change depending on multiple call back events from jquery-file-uploader, which I use to display/edit different components <br/>
 <br/>